 The Move to Karrinyup

-In 1964 a building appeal was launched to develop the present site in Karrinyup.
-Under the guidance of Mrs Anne Symington (Class of 1933, 1965-1982) St Mary's operated in both West Perth and Karrinyup until 1970 when the whole school was finally situated in Karrinyup.
+In 1964, a building appeal was launched to develop the present site in Karrinyup.
+Under the guidance of Mrs Anne Symington (Paton '33, Headmistress 1965-1982) St Mary's operated in both West Perth and Karrinyup until 1970 when the whole school was finally situated in Karrinyup.

 Mrs Audrey Jackson was appointed as Principal in 1983 (1983-1997) and continued the development of facilities with the establishment of the Education Support Unit, the development of the Drama and Music and Art Centres, and the completion of the Bedbrook Redenbach Science Laboratories.
 The new Junior School was opened in 1993 and the renovations to the Mathematics Teaching Centre were completed for the 1994 school year.
 The Audrey Jackson Learning Technologies Centre, including the refurbished library and new computer laboratories, was opened during 1996.

-In 2003 construction commenced on the Lady Treatt Music and Dance Centre which opened in 2004.
-The school's eighty-fifth year in 2006 saw significant development of the Junior School with the addition of the Margaret Field Hall, a new Pre-primary building, new classrooms and refurbishment of existing buildings to provide a new Maths/Science Laboratory and Learning Support Centre.
+In 2003, construction commenced on the Lady Treatt Centre for Music and Dance, which opened in 2004.
+The School's 85th year in 2006 saw significant development of the Junior School, with the addition of the Margaret Field Hall, a new pre-primary building, new classrooms and the refurbishment of existing buildings to provide a new maths/science laboratory and Learning Support Centre.

-The St Mary's Anglican Girls' School Foundation purchased a 100 acre property at Metricup in the heart of the Margaret River Wine Region in 2005 for the school to develop a state of the art outdoor education facility.
-In May 2007 the building of St Mary's at Metricup: The Lady Treatt Centre for Learning and Leadership began.
-The Centre opened early in 2008, making St Mary's the first all girls' school in Western Australia to establish such a facility.
+The St Mary's Anglican Girls' School Foundation purchased a 100 acre property at Metricup in the heart of the Margaret River Wine Region in 2005 for the School to develop a state-of-the-art outdoor education facility.
+In April 2008, St Mary's at Metricup: The Lady Treatt Centre for Learning and Leadership opened, making St Mary's the first all girls' school in Western Australia to establish such a facility.